 Robert van Cleef (TBC): Robert is a business and water economist, currently acting as Director/Senior Consultant at Sterk Consulting.
 He is responsible for the programme ‘Economics of Water’ and is involved in different projects that focus on the efficient functioning of the water sector.
 He has developed and implemented a range of tools to help government agencies to enhance their efficiency and effectiveness.
 He mainly specialises on budgeting and financing of water management, including cost reductions, monitoring efficiency gains and operationalizing (economic) policy instruments.
 In the course, Robert will discuss financial arrangements of water governance, including the theory of financing systems for successful water management.
 He will introduce the Financial Assessment Tool and participants will apply it analysing the case of Lake Naivasha.

-Speakers from the Dutch Water Authorities and Waternet (names to be confirmed) will also be part of the programme.
+Speakers from the Dutch Water Authorities, the Netherlands Commission on Environmental Assessment (NCEA) and Waternet (to be confirmed) will also be part of the programme.

 Various field visits will be organised as part of the training, focusing on private-public cooperation and examples of Integrated Water Resource Management.
 Participants will also learn first-hand about how to deal with high water levels, manage dykes, increase flood safety and address environmental concerns.